Fruitful-Esther/FTL-DATA-ANALYSIS-EXCEL-MASTER-CLASS/excel-training.md

 ## What's the Goal of This Guide?

-People come to the Tax Foundation with all sorts of backgrounds and varying levels of experience.
-Not everyone is an Excel whiz.
 This guide is meant to go over the most commonly used Excel features for managing the datasets we work with.

 ### There is a Wrong Way and a Right Way to Excel